 The story was expanded and renamed The Great Hotel Murder when it was published in book form.
 The book became one of Starrett's most famous, and was the only work of his to become a motion picture.
 (More about the book and the movie in a future article.)

 Digest Mystery Magazines

 We'll next take a look at several digests.

 Ellery Queen's Mystery Magazine is the most venerable of the lot.
 Begun in the fall of 1941, this digest sized publication continues today, despite the vagaries of the mystery marketplace.

 Starrett was represented often in EQMM, in no small part because he was friendly with Frederic Dannay, one half of the team that created Ellery Queen.
 Dannay, a fellow BSI, served as editor-in-chief of the publication until his death in the early 1980s.

 Starrett's works published here were largely reprints of earlier stories.
 By the time EQMM came along, Starrett had largely given up writing fiction in favor of writing books about books.

 The range of Starrett's appearances show that even after his most active period ended, he was still considered a name that could draw a reader's eye.
 The first appearance I own is in the second number of EQMM from the Winter of 1942.
 The most recent is from an EQMM anthology from 1966.
 In between, you can see the magazine go through several incarnations.
 Almost all of Starrett's contributions here are reprints of his Jimmie Lavender short stories.

 The Saint Detective Magazine

-Like its more popular and longer-lived brother, The Saint magazine was based on the adventures of a famous fictional detective, Leslie Charteris' Simon Templar, also known as The Saint.
+Like its more popular and longer-lived brother, The Saint Detective Magazine was based on the adventures of a famous fictional detective, Leslie Charteris' Simon Templar, also known as The Saint.